Where am I coming from?

 Often times in the horse world, we get caught up.
 Caught up in the drama, caught up in the showing, the winning, the failures, the successes, the friends, the foes- you know- ALL THE THINGS.
 The problem I learned with being caught up in all things "horsey" is that all too often we are swept away by it as well.

 I say all this to say- I GET IT.
 I know where you are coming from, because I have been there too.
-This understanding and empathy is what allows me to help you and your horse-I can meet you where you are because I have been there too.
+This understanding and empathy is what allows me to help you and your horse-I can meet you where you are because I have been there.

 WHAT INSPIRES ME?